Check here for recent announcements from the Arizona Community Foundation of Yavapai County and upcoming events in the area.

 ACF of Yavapai County's Legacy Society provides a chance for your charitable wishes to live on after your lifetime.

-The Second Annual Cash for College scholarship awareness night brought together 31 scholarship providers and more than 130 Yavapai County high school students and returning college students to learn about scholarship opportunities.
+The Third Annual Cash for College scholarship awareness night brought together 36 scholarship providers and more than 375 Yavapai County high school students and their families, and returning college students to learn about scholarship opportunities.
 The event, hosted by the Arizona Community Foundation of Yavapai County and sponsored by Yavapai College, is part of an ongoing effort to increase awareness about financial support for higher education available to local students.

 The event was organized much like an activity fair.
 Students and families explored different scholarship opportunities, met with representatives of the organizations offering scholarships, and learned about application deadlines and requirements.

-“What I loved about this year’s event was the diversity of opportunities it brought to students’ attention,” said Chamberlain.
-“Many people think you either have to have straight A’s or a compelling financial need, but students’ interests and community involvement can be just as valuable in making them eligible for scholarship opportunities.”
+“What I loved about this year’s event was opening young people’s eyes to the reality of scholarships,” said Chamberlain.
+“Many people think you either have to have straight A’s or a compelling financial need, but students’ interests and community involvement can be just as valuable in making students eligible for scholarship opportunities.”

-Organizations presenting at Cash for College included the Yavapai Symphony Association seeking to support students aspiring to obtain a degree in music, the Yavapai Cowbelles seeking to support students planning to pursue a degree in an agricultural field, as well as a number of scholarships open to students with a history of community involvement, pursuing vocational studies and many other unique opportunities.
+Organizations presenting at Cash for College included local Kiwanis Clubs offering support for students with a dedication to community as well as to students seeking a vocational trade.
+The Mountain Artist Guild seeking to support students planning to pursue a degree in visual arts.
+As well as a number of scholarships open to students who have shown academic excellence, students reentering college, and many other unique opportunities.

 Many of the scholarship opportunities presented at Cash for College have their application deadlines in the early spring.
 To receive a digital copy of the local scholarship directory provided at the event, contact Lisa Sahady at LSahady@azfoundation.org and include “Scholarship Directory” in the subject line.